Sign In

 Best Practices for Enforcing Late Fees

-• Include it in your contract: You generally cannot charge a late fee if it was not explicitly stated in the Master Services Agreement (MSA) or the invoice itself before the work began.
+• Strict Contract Inclusion: You generally cannot retroactively charge a late fee if it was not explicitly, clearly stated in the signed Master Services Agreement (MSA) or printed clearly on the original invoice itself before the work commenced.

-• Send a 3-day grace period reminder: Before applying the fee, send a polite but firm reminder 1-3 days after the due date.
-Frame the fee as an automated system process rather than a personal attack.
+• The 3-Day Grace Period: Before aggressively applying the fee, send a polite but firm, automated reminder precisely 1 to 3 days after the due date.
+Psychologically frame the impending fee as an automated, inflexible accounting system process rather than a personal, vindictive attack.

-• Be willing to waive it once: If a good client makes a genuine mistake, waiving the first late fee as a "courtesy" can build tremendous goodwill, while still establishing that you enforce your boundaries.
+• The Strategic Waiver: If a highly reliable, long-term legacy client makes a genuine administrative mistake, formally waiving the first late fee as a "one-time professional courtesy" can build tremendous goodwill, while still firmly establishing that you closely monitor and enforce your financial boundaries.

 Related Tools